Freeyourgadget/Gadgetbridge/README.md

 * No special notifications, EVERYTHING will be send as a Chat/SMS message
 * Notifications are not properly queued, if two arrive at about the same time, one of them will get lost
-* Connection to Pebble will be reopened and closed for every message (dont know if this saves or consumes more energy)
 * Android 4.4+ only, we can only change this by implementing an AccessibiltyService.
 Don't know if it is worth the hassle.
 * This will open the dialog to allow capturing notifications every time the